yldio/asap-hub/docs/demo-studio/PROGRESS.md

 - [x] Every title card becomes a chapter of its own
 - [x] Resolved into program time when a render starts, so the watch page needs no change

+## Later additions

+- [x] Cursor capture from several tabs at once, for demos recorded as a whole screen: each tab numbers its own batches and the streams are merged on the clock they share, with the studio reporting how many tabs are connected
+- [x] The studio follows the app's light and dark themes, through `--demo-editor-*` tokens.
+Only the preview stage stays a dark matte in both, the way every editor frames footage, and the artwork inside it (title cards, banners, cursor effects) keeps the palette the renderer burns in

 ## Session log

 Newest first.
 One entry per working session: what landed, what was verified, what moved.